Topological Obstructions to Dynamical Convexity: Introduction

 Question \ref{1.7} would imply that strong dynamical convexity is the ``limit case'' for highest minimal index.
 A proof of \ref{m} for links of singularities would thus prove a strong implication of conjecture \ref{shok}.

 Our main result is about strongly dynamically convex unit cotangent bundles. \begin{thm}[Corollary\ref{sdc}] The unit cotangent bundle $ST^*M$ of a closed manifold $M$ cannot be strongly dynamically convex. \end{thm} \begin{rem} A consequence of theorem \ref{thm 1.11} is that simply connected unit cotangent bundles cannot be dynamically convex.
-Note that this is not the same as \ref{contra}, which states that unit cotangent bundles over simply connected manifolds cannot be dynamically convex. \end{rem}

-Another application of Theorem \ref{thm 1.11} is to check conjecture \ref{shok} for varieties with links of singularities that are contactomorphic to unit-cotangent bundles.
+Note that unit cotangent bundles of simply connected manifolds are simply connected if $n\geq 3$ by using the long exact sequence of homotopy groups of a fibration.
+For $n=2$, the unit cotangent bundle of $S^2$ which is $\mathbb{RP}^3$ is dynamically convex, however not strongly dynamically convex. \end{rem} Another application of Theorem \ref{thm 1.11} is to check conjecture \ref{shok} for varieties with links of singularities that are contactomorphic to unit-cotangent bundles.
 A toy example is given by the affine variety $ V(z_1^2+z_2^2+\cdots+z_n^2)$ with singularity at origin whose link is contactomorphic to $(ST^*S^{n-1},\xi_{std}).$ \cite{kwon2016brieskorn}.
+Other examples include unit cotangent bundles of manifolds considered in \cite[Theorem $1.1$]{mclean2018affine}.

 In a positive step towards Question \ref{m}, we have \begin{thm} If a simply connected contact 3 manifold $M$ is dynamically convex, then $M$ is contactomorphic to $(S^3,\xi_{std})$ \end{thm} \begin{proof} If M is dynamically convex, then by \cite[Theorem 1.5]{hofer1999characterization} $\xi$ is tight.
 By Poincar\'e's theorem $M$ is diffeomorphic to a sphere $S^3$.
-The uniqueness of tight contact structure on $S^3$ \cite{eliashberg1992contact} implies $M$ is contactomorphic to the standard tight contact sphere $(S^3,\xi_{std}).$ \end{proof} \begin{cor} If a contact $3$-manifold $M$ is strongly dynamically convex, then $M$ is a rational homology sphere \end{cor} \begin{proof} Note that $H^1(M,\mathbb{Q})=0.$ The universal coefficients theorem implies that $H_1(M,\mathbb{Q})=0$ and Poincar\'e duality implies $H_2(M,\mathbb{Q})=0$.
-Therefore, we have that $M$ is a rational homology sphere. \end{proof}
+The uniqueness of tight contact structure on $S^3$ \cite{eliashberg1992contact} implies $M$ is contactomorphic to the standard tight contact sphere $(S^3,\xi_{std}).$ \end{proof} \begin{prop} If a contact $3$-manifold $M$ is strongly dynamically convex, then $M$ is a rational homology sphere \end{prop} \begin{proof} For a manifold to be strongly dynamically convex, we impose the condition $H^1(M,\mathbb{Q})=0$ in the definition for having a well defined Conley Zehnder index for non-contractible orbits.
+The universal coefficients theorem implies $H_1(M,\mathbb{Q})=0$ since $H^1(M,\mathbb{Q})=0$ and Poincar\'e duality implies $H_2(M,\mathbb{Q})=0$.
+Therefore, $M$ is a rational homology sphere. \end{proof}

-Note that there exists examples of dynamically convex contact manifolds which are not spheres.
+Note that there exists examples of dynamically convex contact manifolds which are not spheres but are quotients of spheres.
 We provide some of these examples in the next section.